-The official duties of Arkansas’ Lieutenant Governor as described by the Arkansas Constitution are to preside over the Senate with a tie-breaking vote, to serve as governor when the governor is out of state, and to serve as governor if the governor is impeached, removed from office, dies or is otherwise unable to discharge the office’s duties.
+The official duties of Arkansas’s Lieutenant Governor as described by the Arkansas Constitution are to preside over the Senate with a tie-breaking vote, and to serve as governor if the governor is impeached, removed from office, dies or is otherwise unable to discharge the office’s duties.

 The position of Lieutenant Governor was created in 1914, but Arkansas did not have anyone serving as Lieutenant Governor until 1926.

 Amendment 6 to the Arkansas Constitution was voted on by the general electorate in 1914, with returns showing 45,567 in favor of the amendment and 45,206 opposed.

 The Speaker of the House declared the measure lost because it did not receive a majority of the highest total vote, which was 135,517.
 In 1925, it was discovered that the Initiative and Referendum of 1910 amended this majority requirement so that only a majority of those voting on a specific question was required.
 So, in 1926, the 1914 initiative was declared to be valid and Harvey Parnell was elected Arkansas’ first Lieutenant Governor.